CK6853/CK6853/README.md

 I'm a software engineer who has spent the last three years in a job where security restrictions forced me to use the bare minimum of my programming talent, and I'm looking to branch back out into some interesting new projects.

 ### 🔭 I’m currently working on ...
-Refreshing my skills with toy apps, getting up to speed on new technologies, and looking for some cool open-source projects to start contributing to.
+Refreshing my skills with toy apps, learning some new skills and languages, and looking for some cool open-source projects to start contributing to.

 ### ⚙️ Past projects
 Available on GitHub are some of my recent skills-refreshing projects.
 I'll try to keep these pinned as I make them, because they're a good example of my current coding standards.